ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

    ansible-vault edit env_secrets
    ```

-   By default, `vi` editor would be used.
-You can pass in your preferred editor like so:
+   By default, `vi` editor would be used, but you can pass in your preferred editor like so:

    ```
    EDITOR='nano' ansible-vault edit env_secrets